Welcome to BvOtech blog.

 Jack Ma used a hunting story to show the difference.
 An entrepreneur and a manager went hunting.
 They fired at a wild-boar.
 They missed.
 The manager would run away.
 But the entrepreneur will bring out his knife to go after the wild-boar!
 When times turn bad, managers live first.
 Entrepreneurs will find ways to turn the business around.
 You can find the other leadership attributes highlighted by Sun Zi in Jack’s speech as shown on the map.

 - Good News or Bad News?
-It all depend on You!
+It all depends on You!

 If the economists forecast is bad, it may seem like bad news.
 But the good news is that it applies to everyone, including your competitors.
 Hence, another key principle of Sun Zi is about conversion.
 Choose the right combination of time, situations, people, methods such that you see the opportunities in the bad news, where also you convert the harms to benefits so that you can be successful while others fail.
 Similarly, when things are going well, you need the potential dangers, the current wastes, the possible redundancies in the future and take action now.